-So the pilot program, we've formalized that and we've included it in two parts, Part 556 and 558.
-Tribes are very supportive of this, putting this process in the regulations and allowing all tribes to participate.
-So what we've done is we've tried to separate what happens before a gaming license is issued by the tribe and what happens after.
-So Part 556 includes all the procedures that happen before a gaming license is issued by a tribe.

-So the pilot program, it allows the tribes to complete their background investigations.
-And instead of sending all the documentation to the NIGC, the tribe submits a notice of results.
-And they send it to the region staff and we look at that and evaluate the information there.

-The regulation, the proposed draft that you have, it requires -- and this was part of the pilot program -- a key employee or primary management official notify an agency, send us that notice of results no later than 60 days after the applicant begins work.
-We know that tribes have various licensing structures.
-Some tribes allow applicants or employees to go to work before, we'll just call it, a permanent license has been issued.
-Many tribes have temporary licenses.
-We didn't want to interfere with whatever your licensing structure is.
-So we're very careful of that and hopefully we've accomplished that in the regulation.
+1 and 558.
+Tribes are very supportive of this, 2 putting this process in the regulations and 3 allowing all tribes to participate.
+So what we've 4 done is we've tried to separate what happens before 5 a gaming license is issued by the tribe and what 6 happens after.
+So Part 556 includes all the 7 procedures that happen before a gaming license is 8 issued by a tribe.
+9 So the pilot program, it allows the 10 tribes to complete their background investigations.
+11 And instead of sending all the documentation to the 12 NIGC, the tribe submits a notice of results.
+And 13 they send it to the region staff and we look at 14 that and evaluate the information there.
+15 The regulation, the proposed draft that 16 you have, it requires and this was part of the 17 pilot program a key employee or primary 18 management official notify an agency, send us that 19 notice of results no later than 60 days after the 20 applicant begins work.
+We know that tribes have 21 various licensing structures.
+Some tribes allow 22 applicants or employees to go to work before, we'll 23 just call it, a permanent license has been issued.
+24 Many tribes have temporary licenses.
+We didn't 25 want to interfore with whatever your licensing